typescript-eslint/typescript-eslint/docs/getting-started/linting/MONOREPO.md

+---
+id: monorepo
+title: Monorepo Configuration
-# Getting Started - Monorepo Configuration
+sidebar_label: Monorepo Configuration
+---

 If you're using a monorepo, these docs will help you figure out how to setup typed linting.
 If you don't want to use typed linting, then you can stop here - you don't need to do anything special.